manno-xx/haxe-openfl-examples/README.md

 * KeyboardMovement_03: Demo of better Keyboard controlled avatars with only _one_ class to do the registration of which keys are pressed.
 Each avatar has its own key set it responds to
 * MoveToFront: How to move one element in front of all others.
 For example when you click on it.
 * PlaySound: Simple demo of how to play a sound file with pause functionality.
+* PlaySoundSimple: Even more Simple demo of how to play a sound.
+Also uses SoundTransform.
 * ScreenSwitcher: A demo to display screens defined in seperate classes.
 Uses enums and a kinda singleton pattern.
 * SingletonDemo: Demonstrates the use of the Singleton design pattern.
 * SpriteAnimation: Use of the Tilesheet example to play sprite sheet animations independent from application framerate.